uacaps/CAPSPhotoView/README.md

 **Open CAPSPhotoView**

-To open up CAPSPhotoView you have the choice of fading it in or opening it as modal using the code below:
+To open up CAPSPhotoView you have the choice of fading it in from an existing UIImageView or opening it as modal from an existing UIImageView using the code below:

 ```smalltalk
 [photoView fadeInPhotoViewFromImageView:imageView];